FAQ's

 • One step closer to the Bike Adventure Series Hall of Fame

-Logistics for arriving Puerto Montt and leaving Ushuaia
+Logistics for arriving Puerto Varas and leaving Ushuaia

-Getting to Puerto Montt is simple and straightforward.
+Participants are responsible for arranging their own transportation to Puerto Varas and from Ushuaia.
+Getting to Puerto Varas is simple and straightforward.
+Puerto Varas is a small city located 20 km from Puerto Montt airport and 18 km from Puerto Montt city.
 First, book your international flight to Santiago, Chile (SCL).
 From there, three airlines - LATAM, Sky Airline, and JetSMART - offer multiple daily flights to Puerto Montt.
 All three carriers allow the transport of bicycles and sports equipment for an additional fee.

 We recommend booking your full itinerary from your city of origin to Puerto Montt to simplify transfers and baggage handling.